Selective school

 A selective school is a school that admits students on the basis of some sort of selection criteria, usually academic.
 The term may have different connotations in different systems and is the opposite of a comprehensive school, which accepts all students, regardless of aptitude.

-The split between selective and comprehensive education is usually at secondary level; primary education is rarely selective.
-At the university level, selection is almost universal, but a few institutions practice open admissions or open-door enrollment, allowing students to attend regardless of prior qualification.
+Primary education is rarely selective, secondary education is selective and comprehensive depending on country, at the university level is almost universally selective.

 Australia

 New South Wales

 In New South Wales, selective high schools are government schools that select students on the basis of academic ability.
-Most students enter a selective high school in Year 7, after sitting the Selective High Schools Test in the previous year.
-The process of entering selective schools is much like that of a university, with students electing their preferences and being chosen for schools based on their performance on the Selective High Schools Test.
+Most students enter a selective high school in Year 7, after sitting the Selective High Schools Test the previous year.
+The process of entering selective schools is much like that of a university, with students electing their preferences and getting chosen for schools based on their performance on the Selective High Schools Test.

-Compared to the other states, New South Wales has many more selective schools than other states, (see List of selective high schools in New South Wales).
+Compared to the other states, New South Wales has many more selective and partially selective schools, (see List of selective high schools in New South Wales).

 Victoria

 In Victoria, Australia, there are four general selective schools: Melbourne High School, Mac.Robertson Girls' High School, Nossal High School and Suzanne Cory High School.

-There are also a number of selective schools specialising in specific areas, such as the Victorian College of the Arts Secondary School (specialising in the arts), John Monash Science School (specialising in science), Maribyrnong College (specialising in sport) and the Flying Fruit Fly Circus School (a circus school).
+There are also a number of selective schools specialising in specific areas, such as the Victorian College of the Arts Secondary School (specialising in the arts), John Monash Science School (specialising in science) and Maribyrnong College (specialising in sport).
 The University High School also operates a selective science-specialist subschool called Elizabeth Blackburn Sciences.

 In addition to these, there are also over 40 schools in Victoria offering Select Entry Accelerated Learning (SEAL) programs, in which academically gifted students may either complete secondary education in five years (instead of six) or complete their Victorian Certificate of Education in three years (instead of two).

 All students who seek to enrol in the fully selective schools or in the partially selective SEAL schools must sit entrance examinations, with the exception of a few of the specialist schools.